-As a part of risk architecture, management will establish a committee (Climate-related risk Management Steering Committee) of senior members who are in the best position to manage and control risks.
-The committee should be chaired by the senior authority within management.
-Besides, an independent entity such as Internal Audit Division shall review the CRM architecture to assess the segregation of duties.
+As a part of risk architecture, management has established a committee (Climate-related risk Management Steering Committee) of senior members who are in the best position to manage and control risks.
+The committee is chaired by the Chief Risk Officer with periodic review by an independent entity such as Internal Audit Division to review the CRM architecture to assess the segregation of duties.